Audiologist & Speech-Language Pathologist (SLP) Programs

 Admissions Requirements for Audiologist Schools & SLP Programs

-Admissions requirements for audiologist schools and SLP programs will vary from institution to institution and based on the level of education sought.
+Admission requirements for audiologist schools and SLP programs will vary from institution to institution and will be based on the level of education sought.

 For undergraduate programs, admissions requirements typically include: